thomasthaddeus/cityuseattle.github.io/docs/tools/aws_ec2_win.md

   - How much better?
 The [requirements page](https://learn.microsoft.com/en-us/windows-server/get-started/hardware-requirements) for Windows Server says at least 512 MB are needed for physical installations, but at least 800 MB for virtual ones.
 This is just less than our 1 GB, so 2 GB might give us enough breathing room without spending too much money.
 This would be the t2.small instance type, which is appropriately twice as expensive per hour.
   - *NOTE: All AWS billing is on-demand, which is a key selling point of cloud services.
 You are only charged for each hour of a running instance - so make sure to stop your instances when you're done!*
   - Free Tier will be explained explicitly on the right of the screen.
 Usually, something like the first 750 hours of use are free.
 This is only available for t2.micro instance types at the time of writing.
+  - For perspective, a t2.small instance -- twice the t2.micro -- costs $20/week if left running 24/7
 - Key pairs are a key security item.
 Click on "Create new pair" and give it a name.
 Leaving it as PEM is fine unless you know you need PPK.
   - *IMPORTANT: Download and save your key now because it's your only chance.*
   - You can also reuse keys between instances, though this potentially creates security vulnerabilities.